slikts/radioslider/README.md

 NB: This basic usage doesn't by itself create visible changes unless there are styles applied.
 Different style options along with more advanced usage can be seen in the [examples page](https://github.com/slikts/radioslider).
+More details about adapting the styles are in the "[Styles](#styles)" section of this README.

 Configuration
 -------------